 Q6: Is there a charge to attend the workshop?
 What do I need to bring?

 A6: There is no charge to attend the workshop; however, please note that meals or refreshments are not provided.
 Each participant must bring pens/pencils, highlighters, and a calculator.
-We will provide each participant with a copy of a large participant’s guide and other related materials, as well as metal rings to hold the materials together.
+We will provide each participant with a large participant’s guide and other related materials, as well as metal rings to hold the materials together.
 Participants wishing to have a hard-cover, 3-ring binder must supply it themselves.
-Participants will need to ensure that they have a bag or luggage in which to carry the training material when they leave.
+Participants should allow room in their luggage to transport the materials afterwards.

 Q7: Will I receive a certificate of completion?

 A7: Upon successful completion of the in-person workshop, a certificate of completion will be provided.

 We look forward to your participation in this training opportunity.
 If you have questions about the Fundamentals of Federal Student Aid Training Series, please email Deborah Tarpley.
 If you have any questions about registration, please email Scot Davisson.